 In addition to drawing freehand, you can drag straight lines or work with shapes.
 There’s also a basic text tool, making Krita something you can use for book covers and posters.

 In older versions of Krita, the text tool leaves much to be desired.
 Fortunately, the latest version gives you more of the core functions you would expect, such as a window for adjusting the font size, line height, color, boldness, italics, and more.

 That’s not all.
-Many of the changes for Krita 4.0 are geared more toward graphic designers than artists.
-The developers have updated the vector tools so that it’s easier to switch between the type of fill, stroke, and transform properties.
-The shape editing tool is now always visible in the toolbox, and nodes are easier to see.
+Many of the changes for Krita 4 turned the app into an alternative to Inkscape.
+The developers updated the vector tools to make it easier to switch between the type of fill, stroke, and transform properties.
+They also gave the shape editing tool an always-visible place in the toolbox and made nodes easier to see.

-Perhaps more importantly, vector tools now use SVG.
+Perhaps more importantly, vector tools in Krita now use SVG.
 Krita 3.0 used the OpenDocuments Graphics (ODG) format.
-That format was intended for office documents, so Krita’s implementation was not ideal.
+That format was intended for office documents, not graphic design.
 SVG is an open standard that you can export and open in many different types of software.
-This change is more likely to benefit graphic designers.

 Krita’s Photography Features